Chart Color Schemes

 The level of residential development activity in Hamilton South is very low in comparison to the average area assessed nationally by AreaSearch

-Hamilton South has seen very limited development activity, averaging less than one approval per year over the past five years.
-This low level of development reflects the rural nature of the area, where housing needs typically drive development rather than broad market demand.
-Note that the small number of approvals can significantly impact annual growth and relativity statistics.
+Hamilton South has seen minimal development activity, averaging less than one approval per year over the past five years.
+This low level of development reflects the area's rural nature, with projects typically driven by specific local housing needs rather than broader market demand.
+It is important to note that due to the small number of approvals, individual projects can significantly impact annual growth and relativity statistics.

-Hamilton South shows significantly less construction activity compared to the Rest of NSW.
-Development levels are also below national averages.
+Hamilton South has exhibited notably less construction activity compared to the Rest of NSW.
+Its development levels are also below national averages.

 Frequently Asked Questions - Development